thyagarajank/dronekit-sitl-simulation/README.md

 ```
 ### Step 9.
 Run SITL.
 Open another Anaconda Prompt window, Run ARM-test and Takeoff-RTL-test Python Program.
+#### Port Number.
+Referring to the port in the program, ensure that different port numbers are utilized between the Ground Control Station (GCS) and the program's source code.
+For instance, when connecting to the vehicle, like a simulator operating on the same computer, utilize a distinct port:
+vehicle = connect('tcp:127.0.0.1:5762', wait_ready=True)

 ```
 python Arm-test.py
 ```